Seo Yoo-jung

 Seo Yoo-jung is a South Korean actress.
 She is known for her roles in dramas such as Forbidden Love, Steal Heart, Family's Honor, Mr. Sunshine, Royal Family, If Tomorrow Comes and Bloody Heart.

 Personal life

-In 2017 she married a office worker named Jeong Hyeong-jin at a wedding hall in Samseong-dong, Seoul.
+In 2017 she married an office worker named Jeong Hyeong-jin at a wedding hall in Samseong-dong, Seoul and later had one daughter.
 On February 24, 2023, Seo announced that they had recently gotten divorced.